Inbound visits and spend: quarterly, UK

 View the latest report

-Access the final estimates for 2023 in our summary report which covers headlines and distribution by journey purpose, global regions and selected markets.
+Access the provisional estimates for Q3 and Q4 2024 in our summary report which covers the headlines and distribution by journey purpose, global regions and selected markets.

 Download the data in Excel and explore the detail in the pre-built pivot tables.